nethesis/dante/ciacco/README.md

 - `chartType`: "pie" or "bar" or "line" or "area" or "column"
 - `title`: the title of the chart
 - `minerId`: miner identifier
-- `position`: integer number that defines the position of the widget on the dashboard.
-Small numbers are displayed top-left.
-- `tags`: list of keywords related to the information displayed by the widget
 - `unit`: unit of measurement.
 Currently only "bytes" is supported
 - `categories`: array of categories (for pie, bar and columns charts) or values on the x-axis (for line and area charts)
 - `series`: array of values/objects associated to the categories